Allotment gardening is hard work, but it also brings many rewards:

 • Keep the plot reasonably free of weeds.

-• Cultivate at least 25% of the plot within the first three months and the whole plot within one year.
+• Cultivate at least 25% of the plot within the first two years and 75% plot within four years.

 • Maintain surrounding boundaries and pathways to the plot.